 Sour Service Corrosion Testing

-Because of the extreme environments in which natural resources are harvested, the Oil & Gas sector faces some unique challenges.
-Sour service test environments are an invaluable tool for truly evaluating how equipment and materials will hold up in environments rich in hydrogen sulfide and other caustic gases.
+Find out about Element's sour service corrosion testing services for evaluating how equipment and materials will hold up in environments rich in hydrogen sulfide and other caustic gases.